glanyx/star-seeker/README.md

 I opted to using axios as my main way to connect to the API.
 Axios is a library I am most familiar with and seemed to fit the purpose quite well in connecting to the external API.
 In the code I intercept every request and inject the *x-api-key*.
 A similar method can be used for any form of authentication.

 The API key and URL are stored as environment variables with dotenv.
+In a similar way, they are added as environment variables with the terraform deployment, and configured for the container hosted on Fargate.
+They are configured in the .env file for local usage, and in the terraform.tfvars file for terraform deployment.

 Jest is being used for the Unit Tests.
 I do, however, fear I may have overdone it with the axios implementation, as I was facing various difficulties with mocking the axios responses.
 For that reason, and taking the time intended to dedicated to this project into account, I have decided to forego some of these units tests.
 With additional time, this is definitely something I would be looking into testing properly.